-Chimera Investment Corporation is a Maryland corporation that invests in residential mortgage-backed securities, residential mortgage loans, real estate-related securities and various other asset classes.
-We are externally managed and advised by Fixed Income Discount Advisory Company, which we refer to as FIDAC or our Manager, an investment adviser registered with the Securities and Exchange Commission.
+Chimera Investment Corporation is a Maryland corporation that will invest in residential mortgage loans, residential mortgage-backed securities, real estate-related securities and various other asset classes.
+We will be externally managed and advised by Fixed Income Discount Advisory Company, which we refer to as FIDAC or our Manager, an investment adviser registered with the Securities and Exchange Commission.
 FIDAC is a wholly-owned subsidiary of Annaly Capital Management, Inc., which we refer to as Annaly, a New York Stock Exchange-listed real estate investment trust.